 It has been proven scientifically that one of the greatest contributors to happiness in your life is how much gratitude you show.
 Often we only realise how lucky we are when we lose something or it has gone: our health, a job, our home – how often do we take these for granted?
-I was attending a Christmas concert last year with Blind Veterans UK, a wonderful charity I work with.
+I remember attending a Christmas concert with Blind Veterans UK, a wonderful charity I work with.
 I had just got new spectacles that were giving me headaches, and I found myself grumbling as I entered the magical church in Marylebone.
 Immediately, I felt completely ashamed.
 Surrounded by the most inspiring people, many who had lost their sight, their limbs, their loved ones… and there I was moaning about my glasses.
 That night, ‘having my sight’ was added to my gratitude diary!
 As was that beautiful service in Marylebone.

 Sometimes, when I am feeling down or had a tough day it’s very easy to recall the bad things that occurred.
 They seem big.
 They take over how I feel, and they can be what I focus on.
 Research shows that this has the opposite effect of focusing on one’s blessings.
 If you change your focus, and write down the things you are grateful for, it leads to improved wellbeing, higher levels of optimism and ultimately more life satisfaction.